It (miniseries): Accolades

 It was ranked the tenth best television miniseries/film in 1990 by the Orange County Register; and USA Today honored Pennywise the best television clown of 1990, alongside Homey the Clown from In Living Color.
 Bellis won an award for Primetime Emmy Award for Outstanding Achievement in Music Composition for a mini-series or a Special for his score for It, the first time a composer won the award for a horror production.
-David Blangsted and Robert F. Shugrue was nominated for an Emmy for Outstanding Editing for a Single-Camera Miniseries or Special, losing to the Hallmark film Sarah, Plain and Tall (1991).
+David Blangsted and Robert F. Shugrue were nominated for an Emmy for Outstanding Editing for a Single-Camera Miniseries or Special, losing to the Hallmark film Sarah, Plain and Tall (1991).
 Blangsted and Shugrue did, however, win an Eddie Award for Best Edited Television Work on a Miniseries.
 Crane was nominated for a Youth in Film award for "Best Young Actor Starring in a TV Movie, Pilot, or Special," but lost to Stephen Dorff in Always Remember I Love You.
 It was nominated for a People's Choice Award for Favorite TV Mini-Series, being defeated by The Civil War (1990).

 Later years

 Home media

 It was released on VHS and LaserDisc in 1991.
 Warner Home Video released the VHS version in the United Kingdom on August 22, 1991; Samhain, Britain's longest running horror magazine, promoted it with a five-copy giveaway for readers who sent in when the original novel was published.
 In January 1992, a high-quality, digital-stereo LaserDisc version of It was released in Japan.
 On February 10, 1993, Warner Home Video released two VHS versions of It: a standard-play-speed set consisting of two tapes, as 193 minutes was too much time for a standard play tape to hold; and a one-tape, lower-quality, extended play-speed version.
 Houston Chronicle writer Bruce Westbrook considered this a questionable business decision for Warner: The versions were being sold at a high rental price ($79.99); and many retailers were un-equipped to display "cumbersome two-tape" products or worried about customers not wanting to rent a long two-tape set for just one night.
 The VHS and LaserDisc releases feature It as originally aired.
 In 1998, It was re-released on VHS on a single cassette tape and was altered, removing the end credits from part 1 and the opening credits of part 2.
 These edits carried over to all future releases of the miniseries.
+Warner Home Media released the miniseries on Blu-ray in 2016 and 2018.